 After leaving Burson-Marsteller, Maria joined the Carbon Trust Standard.
 As PR and Stakeholder Communications Manager, she was responsible for designing, developing and implementing public relations strategy and activities, as well as maintaining relationships with key customers, opinion influencers, Government, NGOs and trade bodies.

-John has over eight years’ experience in professional communications and has created and led integrated global campaigns for clients ranging from Asian and African national governments to Fortune 500 multinationals.
+John has over 10 years’ experience in professional communications and has created and led integrated global campaigns for clients ranging from Asian and African national governments to Fortune 500 multinationals.

 He previously worked in the UK Parliament for MPs and Peers including a Shadow Trade and Investment Minister, a former Energy Minister and a Member of the Trade and Industry Select Committee.
 He has also worked in Brussels, where he led a policy research team for a European think-tank, and before this was a trainee journalist in South India with the New Indian Express and NDTV.